sveltejs/language-tools/packages/svelte-vscode/docs/preprocessors/scss.md

 You will need to tell svelte-vscode to restart the svelte language server in order to pick up the new configuration.

 Hit `ctrl-shift-p` or `cmd-shift-p` on mac, type `svelte restart`, and select `Svelte: Restart Language Server`.
 Any errors you were seeing should now go away and you're now all set up!

+## SCSS: Still having errors?

+The `node-sass` package is very sensitive to node versions.
+It may be possible that this plugin runs on a different version than your application.
+Then it is necessary to set the `svelte.language-server.runtime` setting to the path of your node runtime.